-Join Jan Kabili for an in-depth discussion in this video Reducing noise, part of Up and Running with Lightroom 3.
+Join Jan Kabili for an in-depth discussion in this video Reducing noise, part of Learning Lightroom 3.

 If you shoot a photo with your camera set to a high ISO, you may see some…digital noise in the photo, particularly in the dark areas.…Fortunately, Lightroom 3 has improved noise-reduction capabilities that do a…good job of reducing noise while preserving detail and color saturation.…The challenge is of noise reduction.…To see noise accurately, it's best to zoom in to one-to-one view.…You can do that from the Navigation panel, as I've shown you in other movies, or…you can use the Warning Symbol over here in the Detail panel.…